Duty on Hair Powder Act 1795: Effects

 The Hair Powder Certificates, etc. Act 1795 (35 Geo.
 3. c.
 112) was passed later in the same session of Parliament to allow people more time to apply for certificates.

-The wearing of powdered wigs tied in a queue had already been declining, and the tax speeded this decline, resulting in the change of dress in the 1790s.
+The wearing of powdered wigs tied in a queue according to the fashion of the 18th century had already been declining, and the tax speeded this decline, resulting in the change of dress in the 1790s.
 In its first year, the tax raised £200,000.
 In 1812, 46,684 people still paid the tax.
 In 1855, only 997 did and almost all of these were servants.
 By the time it was repealed in 1861, it yielded an annual revenue of £1,000.

 According to author Jenny Uglow, those who chose to pay the guinea hair powder tax were nicknamed "guinea-pigs" by reformist Whigs who chose instead to cut their hair short (the "French" cut) and go without a wig as an expression of solidarity with the French.
 Those deriding hair-powder taxpayers as "guinea-pigs" were, in turn, satirised by The Times as members of the "Crop Club" wearing the "Bedford Level", a reference to Francis Russell, 5th Duke of Bedford.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1861 (24 & 25 Vict. c.
+101), which came into force on 6 August 1861.